4 Missouri prison guards charged with murder, and a 5th with manslaughter, in death of Black man

 COLUMBIA, Mo.
-(AP) — Four Missouri prison guards were charged Friday with murder, and a fifth with involuntary manslaughter, in the December death of a Black man who died after the officers pepper sprayed him and covered his face with a mask while in custody at a correctional facility, authorities said.
+(AP) — Four Missouri prison guards were charged Friday with murder, and a fifth with involuntary manslaughter, in the December death of a Black man who died after the officers pepper sprayed him and covered his face while in custody at a correctional facility, according to a complaint filed Friday.

-According to a complaint filed Friday, the guards at the Jefferson City Correctional Center on Dec.
-8, 2023, pepper-sprayed Othel Moore Jr., 38, in the face, placed a mask over his face that inhibited his ability to breathe and left him in a position causing his asphyxiation.
+The guards at the Jefferson City Correctional Center on Dec.
+8, 2023, pepper-sprayed Othel Moore Jr., 38, placed a mask over his face that inhibited his ability to breathe and left him in a position that caused him to suffocate.

 An attorney for Moore’s family, Andrew Stroth, has said Moore had blood coming out of his ears and nose and that several inmates heard Moore screaming that he couldn’t breathe.